netxms/netxms-doc/admin/log-monitoring.rst

 Log parser parameters
 =====================

-Log parser provides some additional statistic information through :term:`metric`\ s.
+Log parser provides some additional statistic information through :term:`Metric`\ s.
 Metrics take name of particular parser as an argument.
 If name is not set, then file name is used.

 Statistic information is reset on agent startup and when log parser policy is reapplied.